XplicitComputing/messages/README.md

 - `vector.proto` - packed float and integer arrays (compatible with xco files)
 - `spatial.proto` - elements and regions for a geometry (compatible with xcg files)
-- `setup.proto` - domain setup, models, parameters, associations (compatible with xcs files)
+- `concept.proto` - domain setup, models, parameters, associations (compatible with xcs files)
 - `meta.proto` - meta-data and user-graphics for a specific system (compatible with xcm files)

 Google's Protoc 3 compiler generates a linkable library and bindings for the following languages: C++, Objective-C, C#, PHP, Python, Java, Javascript, Ruby, Dart, and Go.
 Many other 3rd-party language bindings are available (see xcmessages.pdf).